RobyFerro/vega-framework/docs/reference/cli/migrate.md

 vega migrate create -m "Add orders table"
 ```

 Generates a new migration revision using Alembic autogeneration.
-Provide a descriptive message with `-m/--message`.
+The `-m/--message` flag is required.

 ### upgrade